RealsearchGroup/RealsearchGroup.github.io/_projects/dependency-tree-metric-aggregation.md

 The survey for GO developers can also be found at: https://ncsu.qualtrics.com/jfe/form/SV_elWM15q0URJEr8q

+(Warning: Due to technical difficulties, the survey does not have a "back" button.
+If you need to restart the survey you will need to do so from the beginning)

  The full informed consent information can be found [here](https://github.com/RealsearchGroup/RealsearchGroup.github.io/blob/main/misc/26676%20Survey%20Consent%20Form_v4a_release.pdf)

 <!-- Survey Link to go Here -->